Guide to the Rivanna Trail

 (1.48 miles, 1.89 from mile 0, easy)

-Follow hard-surfaced trail through the park’s fields and forests along the Rivanna River.
+Follow hard-surfaced trail through the playground to the Rivanna River.
 A spur trail (.39 miles) at the end of the parking lot makes a short loop hike possible within the park.

 (1.64 miles, 3.53 from mile 0, moderate)

 Follow hard-surfaced trail to VFW fields.
 Just into the woods, turn left away from the river towards Rier Road.
-Right onto River Road, right on Locust Avenue; at the end, turn left on Locust Lane and then right onto Megan Court.
-Look for trailhead sign at the end of Megan Court and into forest.
+Right onto River Road, right on Locust Avenue; at the end, turn left on Locust Lane and then take an immediate right onto Megan Court.
+Look for trailhead sign on the right as you enter Megan Court, and head into forest.
 At the bottom of the hill, the trail continues along Meadow Creek; a spur across the creek leads to the River North Trail (described below); a bridge is planned for the crossing.

 (.59 miles, 4.12 from mile 0, moderate)

 (1.12 miles, 5.25 from mile 0, moderate)

 After crossing under the Park Street bridge, walk along Melbourne and turn right onto the Warner Parkway Trail.
 Follow the paved path for a couple hundred feet; at the bottom of the first hill, turn right at the trail sign to return to the rustic Trail.
 The trail crosses the creek on the Parkway Trail bridge, and then immediately turns left towards the culvert.
 There are numerous spur trails behind Charlottesville High School, into McIntire Park and connecting to Meadowbrook Heights Road